 50 % of all online purchases) as the product is validated in store and immediately exchanged if needed, also giving reduced breakage from returns.

 This alternative is typically run without any involvement from the shopping centre today.
 With a shopping centre marketplace in store pick up and returns are an important part of the overall offering but should be done in combination with other alternatives.

 2. Buy online and pick up at centralised pickup point at shopping centre

 The added value for consumer on centralised pick up at shopping centre is convenience in terms of service and time.
 This would be a natural part of any digital marketplace offering from a shopping centre, either in the form of a serviced pick up point (or even better a nice pick up lounge) or by the use of collection boxes.
-Resources will need to be allocated to run the in-mall fulfilment activities between shopping centre team and the stores but is still more cost efficient than home delivery from a retailer perspective and it adds further value to the landlord vs tenant relationship.
-We now also see examples of individual tenants at shopping centres taking on the role of becoming the in-mall fulfilment partner to the benefit of all tenants (maybe as an alternative to down scaling their floor space).
+Resources will need to be allocated to run the in-mall fulfillment activities between shopping centre team and the stores but is still more cost efficient than home delivery from a retailer perspective and it adds further value to the landlord vs tenant relationship.
+We now also see examples of individual tenants at shopping centres taking on the role of becoming the in-mall fulfillment partner to the benefit of all tenants (maybe as an alternative to down scaling their floor space).

 3. Buy online from the shopping centre marketplace for home delivery

 Home delivery organised by the shopping centre requires the same in-mall capabilities as in alternative two above, with the extension of partnering with a local/regional/national delivery company.
 The added value for consumer is getting a multi store purchase delivered in a single delivery.
 The added value for the retailers is shared cost on delivery if not all cost is passed on to the consumer.